grafana/loki/docs/getting-started/troubleshooting.md

 you can see with the `-o wide` flag the NODE on which they are running.

-You'll want to match the node for the pod you are interested in, in this example nginx, to the promtail running on the same node.
+You'll want to match the node for the pod you are interested in, in this example NGINX, to the Promtail running on the same node.

-To debug you can connect to the promtail pod:
+To debug you can connect to the Promtail pod:

 ```shell
 kubectl exec -it promtail-bth9q -- /bin/sh